EU questions "taboo" against broad trade embargo on Iran

 "General sanctions on trade are still taboo," said one EU diplomat.

-But there is frustration over the failure of diplomacy this year to force Iran to scale back its nuclear program.
+But there is frustration over the failure of diplomacy this year to force Iran to scale back its nuclear programme.

 "There is a debate about a trade embargo," said one EU diplomat in Brussels.
 "Many countries are not eager to impose a general embargo.
 But the debate exists."